silentzco/eileen200/content/collections/providers/good-samaritan-pca.md

   To alleviate the stress of getting out of the home, you can have us help you with errands.
   -Free referral service
   If you need a new physican, medical equipment, therapist, daycare, and/or any other services do not hesitate to call us.
-insurance_accepted: 'Medicaid, John Hancock LTC, Genworth Financial, most Long term care and Workman''s comp. policies, private pay.'
+insurance_accepted: 'Medicaid FFS, Molina Medicaid, Anthem Medicaid, VA, LTCI, grants and private pay'
 sponsored: true
 category: senior-services
 services: